-Managing Several Open Applications at Once: One of the nice things about Windows is that you can use several applications at the same time.
+Managing Several Open Applications at Once: One of the nice things about Windows is that it lets you use several applications at the same time.
 But you have only one screen, so the open windows are layered.
 The window that is "on top" is usually the active window.
 To make another window active, you must somehow get to it.

 Suppose you have started the SAS System, and now you want to open Microsoft Word, without ending your SAS session.
-Follow these steps to start Word:
+Follow these steps to open Word:

-- 1. Click on the Start button. - 2.
-Click on Programs in the Start button menu, then on Microsoft Office.
-When the third-level menu appears, click on Microsoft Word.
+- 1. Click the Start button. - 2.
+Click Programs in the Start button menu, then click Microsoft Word.
 (Your menu path to the Microsoft Word program may be somewhat different, depending on how Word was installed.)